typst/packages/README.md

 entrypoint = "lib.typ"
 ```

-Keys:
+Required by the compiler:
 - `name`: The package's identifier in its namespace.
 - `version`: The package's version as a full major-minor-patch triple.
   Package versioning should follow [SemVer].
+- `entrypoint`: The path to the main Typst file that is evaluated when the
+  package is imported.

+Required for submissions to this repository:
 - `authors`: A list of the package's authors.
 - `license`: The package's license.
 Must contain a valid SPDX-2 expression
   describing one or multiple [OSI-approved][OSI] licenses.
 - `description`: A short description of the package.

+Optional:
-- `entrypoint`: The path to the main Typst file that is evaluated when the
+- `repository`: A link to the repository where this package is developed.
-  package is imported.

-Although all keys are required for submission into this repository, only `name`,
-`version`, and `entrypoint` are required by the compiler and thus for local
-packages.

 Packages always live in folders named as `{name}-{version}`.
 The name and
 version in the folder name and manifest must match.
 Paths in a package are local